AndrewSCastro/comp20-acastro/README.md

 -

-What was your favorite lab or assignment and why?
+What was your favorite lab or assignment and why?:

 My favorite assignment was the client side of the NotUber app.
 I felt it solidied my understanding of JSON objects and Javascript functions.
 It was also the first time in the course I learned how to do use an API, the Google Maps API, which